How Much Compensation Could I Claim From My Landlord?

 For example, if you suffered from burns as a result of a faulty gas pipe (a fault which you brought to your landlord’s attention) they would have acted negligently in not providing you with adequate maintenance, resulting in housing disrepair.
 Thus, they could more easily be considered to be responsible for your accident and may be liable for a claim.

 - Thirdly, you should ensure that you have evidence in support of the severity of your injury.
-The most common evidence used for this is a medical report by a General Practitioner (if the injury/illness was only of minor or moderate severity) or Emergency Medical Technician (if more immediate health care was required).
+The most common evidence used for this is a medical report by a doctor or General Practitioner (if the injury/illness was only of minor or moderate severity) or Emergency Medical Technician (if more immediate health care was required).

 However, before you get into contact with any Claims Service, you will need to gather the necessary evidence to support your claim.
 These steps are outlined in the previous section and this evidence could include almost anything relevant to your tenant injury claim.
 However, evidence in support of the severity of your injury is particularly important.